emicklei/recall/README.md

 By default, a Recaller will recover from a panic and writes an Error message with stack information, before returning an error with the panic message.
 You can disable panic recovery using `WithPanicRecovery(false)`.

+### Not all errors are equal

+If your function can return an error for which it makes no sense to retry it then you can set a `filter` function to check the error before applying the strategy.
+Use the `WithErrorFilter(...)` to set the function for the Recaller.

 ### Other work

 A different approach in both capturing and visualising logging is offered by the [Nanny](https://github.com/emicklei/nanny) package.